osborne6/python-gedcom/README.md

+# python-gedcom

-A python module for parsing, analyzing, and manipulating GEDCOM files.
+A python module for parsing, analyzing, and manipulating GEDCOM files (with some changes for python3).

 GEDCOM files contain ancestry data, the GEDCOM 5.5 format is detailed here: http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gctoc.htm